 CitizenM Tower of London

-Somewhere between arty and alternative, CitizenM Tower of London offers rooms with relaxing rain showers, Vitra-furnished lobby spaces, 24/7 dining and stunning art.
+Somewhere between artsy and alternative, CitizenM Tower of London offers rooms with relaxing rain showers, Vitra-furnished lobby spaces, 24/7 dining and stunning art.
 It’s perfectly located right on top of Tower Hill and close to the Tower of London and Tower Bridge.

 Montcalm Royal London House

 Montcalm Royal London House is a new five star hotel located in the heart of the capital, in between London’s financial district and its most creative quarter.
 Rooms and suites are modern and stylish, with mood lighting creating just the right ambiance.
 The hotel also features a spa with a superb fitness centre.

 Motel One London-Tower Hill

 Modrian London is an exquisite five star hotel, located on the banks of the Thames River in the famed Sea Containers building, just a short walk from Tate Modern.
-Decorated by award-winning designer Tom Dixon, rooms feature a custom furniture, rainfall shower in the marble bathrooms and river views in many of the rooms.
+Decorated by the award-winning designer Tom Dixon, rooms feature a custom furniture, rainfall shower in the marble bathrooms and river views in many of the rooms.

 Extra tips for visiting London